Picking the Right Air Conditioner Unit For House

 Window units

-The next type of air conditioner is a wall mounted unit.
-They are also simple to install and move from room to room as necessary.
-They are also more quiet and efficient in energy use than window units.
+The next kind of air conditioner is a wall mounted unit.
+They are easy to install, and can be moved around the room.
+They are also quieter and more efficient in energy use than window units.
 However, they do not work in every home.
-They may not be compatible with all wall materials and you will need to make sure that the walls can support the weight of the unit.
+You might need to determine whether the wall material is compatible with the wall material.

 Wall units